Digital Maturity Framework

 Understood

 Data is seen as important for the organisation.
-Quality and use is improving in some areas.
+Quality and use is improving in some areas of work.

 Level 3